mansikashyap343/AI-Portfolio_projects_mansi/mood_image_generator/README.md

-# Mood-Based Image Generation

-This project generates AI images based on a user's mood using a fixed prompt template.
-By entering a mood (e.g., *happy*, *calm*, *melancholic*, *romantic*), the notebook feeds the mood into a predefined prompt structure and produces an image that visually represents the emotion.

----

-## 📌 Project Idea

-Many people feel emotions strongly but struggle to visualize them.
-This project translates a **single mood word** into an **AI-generated artwork** using a consistent prompt template that ensures clarity, quality, and style control.

----

-## ✨ Features

-- Mood-to-image generation using a fixed prompt structure
-- Clean and simple user input
-- Compatible with models like **Stable Diffusion / DALL·E**
-- Saves output images automatically
-- Easy to modify the default aesthetic or style

----

-## 🧠 How It Works

-1. User enters a mood → `"happy"`, `"calm"`, `"angry"`, etc.
-2. Mood is inserted into a **template prompt**, such as:
-   *"A highly detailed artistic illustration representing the mood: {mood}.
-Soft lighting, high resolution, cinematic atmosphere."*
-3. The image generation model produces an artwork based on the mood.
-4. The result is displayed and saved.

----
-# Mood-Based Image Generation

-This project generates AI images based on a user's mood using a fixed prompt template.
-By entering a mood (e.g., *happy*, *calm*, *melancholic*, *romantic*), the notebook feeds the mood into a predefined prompt structure and produces an image that visually represents the emotion.

----

-## 📌 Project Idea

-Many people feel emotions strongly but struggle to visualize them.
-This project translates a **single mood word** into an **AI-generated artwork** using a consistent prompt template that ensures clarity, quality, and style control.

----

-## ✨ Features

-- Mood-to-image generation using a fixed prompt structure
-- Clean and simple user input
-- Compatible with models like **Stable Diffusion / DALL·E**
-- Saves output images automatically
-- Easy to modify the default aesthetic or style

----

-## 🧠 How It Works

-1. User enters a mood → `"happy"`, `"calm"`, `"angry"`, etc.
-2. Mood is inserted into a **template prompt**, such as:
-   *"A highly detailed artistic illustration representing the mood: {mood}.
-Soft lighting, high resolution, cinematic atmosphere."*
-3. The image generation model produces an artwork based on the mood.
-4. The result is displayed and saved.

----

-## 🧩 Prompt Template Used
+**Mood-Based Image Generation with Stable Diffusion**

+This project generated AI images based on a user's emptional state while using a prompt template.
+By entering a single mood word (example: happy, calm, melancholic, sad etc), the system produces an AI-generated artwork that visually represents the very emotion.

+**Project Idea**

+Many people experience emotions intensely but struggle to visualize them!!
+This project bridges that gap by translating abstract emotional states into concrete visual representations using generative AI.

+A fixed prompt template ensures:

+stylistic consistency

+high image quality

+controlled aesthetic output

+**Features**

+Mood-to-image generation using prompt engineering

+Simple text-based user input

+Compatible with Stable Diffusion–based models

+Automatically displays and saves generated images

+Easy customization of artistic style and aesthetics

+**How It Works**

+User inputs a mood (e.g., "happy", "calm", "angry")

+The mood is injected into a predefined prompt template

+Stable Diffusion generates an image reflecting the emotion

+The output image is displayed and saved locally

+**Prompt Template Used**
 "A detailed, cinematic, high-quality digital artwork that represents the mood: {mood}.
 Vibrant colors, artistic composition, smooth textures, and dramatic lighting."

-yaml
-Copy code

-You can change the style (anime, watercolor, oil painting, photorealistic) by editing the template.

----

-## 🚀 How to Run the Notebook
+You can easily modify the template to generate:

+anime-style art

+watercolor paintings

+oil paintings

+photorealistic images

+**How to Run**

-1. Install required libraries:
+Install required dependencies:

-   - diffusers / openai / stable diffusion (based on your model)
+diffusers

-   - torch
+torch

+transformers

-   - pillow
+pillow
-   - matplotlib

-2. Open `mood_image_generator.ipynb`
+Open the notebook:

+ImageryTherapy_GITHUB_READY.ipynb

-3. Run all cells:
+Run all cells

-   - When prompted, enter a mood
+Enter a mood when prompted
-   - The notebook generates and displays an image
-   - The image is saved inside the notebook directory

----

-## 📁 Files in This Folder
+View and save the generated image

+**Files**

-- `mood_image_generator.ipynb` — main notebook
+ImageryTherapy_GITHUB_READY.ipynb — Main notebook

-- `README.md` — documentation
+README.md — Project documentation